OUR CROPS

 Persian Star: Great appearance grows well at Whitsend.
 Fairly hot.

 Crème de la Rasa was an offspring from a rocambole type that mutated into a marbled purple stripe garlic.
 It has most of the marbled characteristics with a rich rocambole flavor.
-It stores for 6-8 mo From one of our seed suppliers, Rasa Creek Farm.
+It stores for 6-8 months.
+From one of our seed suppliers, Rasa Creek Farm.

-Rocambole Types: This type of garlic is fussy about growing conditions, and does poorly in wet weather.
 These tend to have a milder flavour and more oil, some mild enough to eat raw, and therefore good for salads or light cooking such as in a milk or cream sauce like alfredo; or roasting whole cloves.
 Rocambole garlic stores 4-5 months.

+(NEW for 2025!)
 Borrettana: A yellow heirloom cippolini that I was able to source for this season.

 Blush: Red cooking onion with a pinkish hue inside.
 Much prized in middle eastern cuisine.
+Limited quantity this season.

 Rossa de Milano: Red cooking onion with very long storage life and unusual shape.
+This is an extraordinary cooking onion.
+Mild, almost sweet, and very long lasting.
+First place at McD's Crnrs Ag Fair, 2024.

 Fruit